Insurance Overload: Insurance Premiums too Expensive

 Insurance Overload is when an insurance policy holder is overwhelmed financially with the cost of premiums – leading to a lapse in their policy.

 It’s an idea reinforced from the very advent of adulthood: it’s better to have too much insurance than too little.
-But in the case of retirees, over-insurance is a very real possibility, and it’s a problem that can keep seniors from having sufficient resources for the costs of their golden years, expenses like medical bills, long-term care and travel.
+In the case of retirees, over insurance is a very real possibility, and it’s a problem that can keep seniors from having sufficient resources for the costs of their golden years, expenses like medical bills, long-term care and travel.

 What does it mean to have too much life insurance?

 Sometimes middle-aged adults, unsure of their future needs and swayed by persuasive sales pitches, buy large policies, or several different policies, because of their fear of leaving their families with no means of support.

 Sometimes the amount of coverage makes sense at the time of purchase, but as the years go by circumstances change and that level of insurance is no longer needed.

 Maybe your original beneficiary no longer needs the financial support they once needed in your younger years, or your family dynamics have changed.